 Choose long, single branches to chop down.
 We are trying to multiply the number of branches.
-So we can start from there to increase the number of stems on the tree.
+So we can start from single branches to increase the number of stems on the tree.

-What to Do Right After Pruning Desert Roses
+What To Do & What Not To Do After Pruning Desert Roses

-After pruning your desert roses, just don’t water them.
-We talked about this earlier that after pruning your babies’ caudex is now very weak and don’t want to drink any more liquid.
+After pruning your desert roses, just don’t water them yet.
+After pruning, your babies’ caudex is now very weak and don’t want to drink any more liquid.
 So, no water after this point.

-There is a number of ways you can protect the new cuts from rainwater or fungi.
+You can apply some powder or glue to protect the new cuts from rainwater or fungi.
 Here is a list of some cheap, readily available materials:

 - Garden lime powder